nicm42/100-days-of-code-v2/log.md

 **Day 46: 4th August 2020**
 Cypress is so easy!
 Well, there's lots of stuff about it I still need to learn, but I've done all the tests I've been struggling to do with Cypress for a while.

+**Day 47: 5th August 2020**
+Did some more Cypress testing.
+It's a bit different to unit testing where you test little things at a time.
+This one you test everything at once, because it will stop at the first failure and show you it.
+I think I am done with the JavaScript for Guess the Number, so next I need to do the CSS.